Inflation in Uruguay

 Uruguay - Inflation

-Panelists participating in the LatinFocus Consensus Forecast expect inflation to end 2019 at 7.5%, which is unchanged from last month’s projection.
-For end-2020, panelists see inflation moderating to 6.8%.
+Panelists participating in this month’s LatinFocus Consensus Forecast project inflation to end 2021 at 7.2%, which is unchanged from last month’s forecast, and 2022 at 6.7%.

 Uruguay - Inflation Data